 “The JNC 8 guidelines support what we geriatricians have believed for quite some time: many older adults are taking too much BP medication,” admits Dr. Leslie Kernisan.

 In addition to increasing an elder’s prescription drug costs and compounding the potential for medication mishaps, unnecessary BP medications can cause risky side effects in seniors.
 Orthostatic hypotension, or a temporary drop in BP upon standing, is one of the most dangerous side effects since it can cause dizziness and contribute to falls.

 “We do want to treat high BP, because it reduces the chance that an individual will have a stroke or experience heart problems,” Dr. Kernisan acknowledges.
 “However, clinical studies have shown that treating high BP is most beneficial when it helps people get their systolic BP [the top number] down around 150.
 In geriatrics, the goal is to balance the likely benefits of a medication with the likely burdens and risks.
 The goal of 150 may seem high, but treating to a target of less than 150/90 brings on increased risks but usually doesn’t offer additional benefits.”

 Discuss any concerns you may have about a senior’s BP with their physician or, better yet, a geriatrician who specializes in treating older adults.
-They will be able to weigh the pros and cons of beginning or adjusting treatment and possibly suggest alternative measures for trying to get their numbers under control.
+They will be able to weigh the pros and cons of beginning or adjusting BP treatment and possibly suggest alternative measures for trying to get their numbers under control.